syncfusion-content/winui-docs/winui/Barcode/Getting-Started.md

 # Getting Started with WinUI Barcode

-This section provides a quick overview for getting started with the [Barcode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Controls.Barcode.SfBarcode.html) for WinUI.
+This section provides a quick overview for getting started with the [Barcode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Barcode.SfBarcode.html) for WinUI.
 Walk through the entire process of creating a real world of this control.

 ## Creating an application with WinUI Barcode

 1. Create a simple project using the instructions given in the [Getting Started with your first WinUI app](https://docs.microsoft.com/en-us/windows/apps/winui/winui3/get-started-winui3-for-uwp) documentation.
 2. Add reference to [Syncfusion.Barcode.WinUI](https://www.nuget.org/packages/Syncfusion.Barcode.WinUI) NuGet.
-3. Import the control namespace `using Syncfusion.UI.Xaml.Controls.Barcode` in XAML or C# code.
+3. Import the control namespace `using Syncfusion.UI.Xaml.Barcode` in XAML or C# code.
 4. Initialize the SfBarCode control.

 {% tabs %}